 EFT (Emotional Freedom Techniques)

-How can EFT nourish your soul?
+How can EFT nourish you?

 Emotional freedom techniques, or EFT, is a modality whose aim is to restore emotional and psychological wellbeing.
 Since your state of mind is closely associated with physical health, EFT therapy may assist with alleviating some physical ailments, such as stress-related conditions, as well.

 The core practice of EFT can be described as ‘psychological acupressure’, as it involves lightly tapping key points along the energy meridians on your face and body, as identified in traditional Chinese medicine (TCM).
 EFT tapping is performed while mentally focusing on a traumatic or troubling emotional situation, usually accompanied by repeating statements related to the disturbing event.